 - Spiritual beings aren’t real, but spiritual experiences are.
 Although mysticism (the feeling of being one with the universe) can give people meaning in life, it doesn’t justify religious practices beyond their worldly worth.
 For example, mysticism may justify rituals that alter conscious states, though not rituals that slaughter goats.

 - The manifest destiny and divine glory of nations aren’t real, but ethnic identities are.
 Ethnic belonging can give people meaning in life, though it doesn’t justify nationalist practices beyond their adequate worth.
-For example, ethnic belonging may justify limitation of immigration, though not militaristic imperialism.
+For example, ethnic belonging may justify limitation of immigration, but not militaristic imperialism.

 Rational sources of meaning may not be as intense and mind-engrossing as their mythical excesses, but this is just to say that they are less bigoted.
 And that leads to the dilemma of open-mindedness: Would you rather have deep, unshakable convictions that simplify your life, harden your character, and aggrandize your purpose?
 Or would you prefer truthful, flexible principles that are often confusing, debilitating, and vulnerable to be detached from meaning in life?